-LIVING WITH HYPOPARATHYROIDISM DON'T OVERLOOK YOUR SYMPTOMS, LEARN MORE ABOUT HYPOPARA The information presented is intended only to provide knowledge of health topics.
+LIVING WITH HYPOPARATHYROIDISM

+The information presented is intended only to provide knowledge of health topics.
 This information should not be considered complete and should not be used in place of a visit, call, consultation, or advice of your doctor or other healthcare professional.
 Takeda does not recommend the self-management of health problems.
 Should you have any healthcare-related questions, please call or see your doctor or other healthcare professional promptly.
 You should never disregard medical advice or delay in seeking it because of something you have read here.
+All patient images on this material are used with permission, and cannot be copied or reused in any form.

-Living with Hypoparathyroidism Contents
+Living with Hypoparathyroidism

+Contents

+COPING WITH DIAGNOSIS 02

+MANAGING HYPOPARA 03-04

+THE IMPACT OF HYPOPARA 05

+PATIENT STORIES 06-08

+SUPPORT NETWORKS 09

-Coping with diagnosis What happens after diagnosis?
+Coping with diagnosis

+What happens after diagnosis?

 As hypoparathyroidism is a rare condition, nurses and healthcare workers may never have heard of it.
 Doctors may only diagnose a few cases in their careers.
 Therefore, diagnosis can take time, and misdiagnoses can also occur.
 An endocrinologist may make the diagnosis and be a primary point of contact throughout treatment.
 If you have had recent thyroid surgery, it is also possible that a diagnosis may come from a surgeon.
 Initially, meetings with your physician will be fairly regular, when working out a management plan.
 During this time, blood calcium levels will be checked regularly, to monitor the effectiveness of treatment.
 Once a stable dose is achieved, your blood calcium should be monitored every 3-6 months.
-If the hypopara medication or dosage changes, blood calcium will have to be checked again more regularly.1 As well as blood calcium, your physician may also want to check for other things including 24-hour urinary calcium annually, blood phosphate, magnesium and creatinine, as these can all be used to indicate disease progression, commorbidities and effectiveness of treatment.1 Diagnosis with hypopara can be an isolating and frightening experience.
+If the hypopara medication or dosage changes, blood calcium will have to be checked again more regularly.
+As well as blood calcium, your physician may also want to check for other things including 24-hour urinary calcium annually, blood phosphate, magnesium and creatinine, as these can all be used to indicate disease progression, commorbidities and effectiveness of treatment.
+Diagnosis with hypopara can be an isolating and frightening experience.
 The symptoms of hypopara can be difficult to manage and this can often impact your mental health and quality of life.
 Therefore it is important to receive support, either from a doctor or nurse, family members, or other individuals affected by the disease.
 With support, hypopara can feel more manageable.
 Managing hypopara Managing my symptoms Management of the disease itself is done through a combination of self-management techniques and evaluations and assessments performed by your doctor or endocrinologist.
 Your doctor or endocrinologist will be the focus for your care when just starting on your disease journey, during any crises, and if you need to adjust your medication or the dosage of said medication.
 For all of the stages in between, care is mainly performed by you and your friends and family.